 The eternal existence of God is difficult for our finite minds to comprehend.
 It also makes the humility and mystery of God the Son’s incarnation all the more profound.

 For an eternity He had experienced the fullness of power and strength.
 Yet He came to earth, and taking on humanity, experienced physical weakness and fatigue.
-He was the creator of mankind, but humbled Himself to be born of a woman.
+He was the creator of mankind but humbled Himself to be born of a woman.
 He, who had never known need, became a baby that relied on His mother for sustenance.

 For an eternity He had enjoyed an abundance of riches.
-Yet He came to earth, and taking on humanity, was born amidst the fifth and stench of a stable.
+Yet He came to earth, and taking on humanity, was born amidst the filth and stench of a stable.
 Rather than receiving a Kingly welcome, He became a refugee.
 Rather than residing in a palace, He lived in poverty.

-For an eternity He was clothed in majesty, so beautiful that eyes could not behold His face.
+For an eternity He had been clothed in majesty, so beautiful that eyes could not behold His face.
 Yet He came to earth, and taking on humanity, bore no stature or beauty.
 Before His years of ministry, His popularity, or shroud of notoriety, He was just a forgettable face in the crowd.